NorthskySocial/social-app/README.md

 ## Contributions

-> deer.social is a community fork, and we'd love to merge your PR!
+> northsky.app is a community fork, and we'd love to merge your PR!

 As a rule of thumb, the best features for deer.social are ones that have a disproportionately positive impact on the user experience compared to the matinance overhead.
 Unlike some open source projects, since deer.social is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
 For example,